tomassoltinsky/tomassoltinsky.github.io/_pages/eor.md

 </p>

 **Left:** Redshift distribution of $$z>5.5$$ radio-loud quasars. <br/>
 **Right:** Temperature evolution at mean density for different X-ray background radiation efficiency, $$f_{\rm X}$$, and comparison with observational data (listed below).
-The computation of this is described in the Appendix B of [Šoltinský et al. 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.506.5818S/abstract).
+The computation of this is described in the Appendix B of [Šoltinský et al. 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.506.5818S/abstract){:target="_blank" rel="noopener"}.
 Hence, if you find this useful, please consider citing this paper.

 ## Temperature measurements at $$z\geq5$$